 It does happen.
-You pick up an order and it will not fall into place.
+You pick up a content mill job and it will not fall into place.
 You struggle to find the right information or putting together words that make sense.
 The same goes as with missing a deadline: Give back the order and nobody will care.
 Really.
 It’s that easy.

 10 Negotiate better in your freelance writing future